jedgar8585/ISOMaker/user/user_guide.md

      - Ensure all fields are filled correctly and all source files exist.
    - The selected files are copied to a temporary directory before being added to the ISO.
    - The ISO will include only the selected files.
-   - If successful, a message will confirm the ISO was created at the specified location.
+   - If successful, a message will confirm the ISO was created at the specified location, and the progress bar and status label will disappear.
-   - If an error occurs (e.g., empty ISO), an error message will display the issue.
+   - If an error occurs (e.g., empty ISO), an error message will display the issue, and the progress bar and status label will disappear.

+5. **View the Log**:
+   - Click the "View Log" button to open the log file (`H:\Personal\Code\Logs\guiPS.log`) in the default text editor (e.g., Notepad).
+   - If the log file does not exist, an error message will appear.
+   - Use this to review actions, errors, or progress details during or after ISO creation.

-5. **Exit the Application**:
+6. **Exit the Application**:
    - Click the "Exit" button to close the GUI.

 ## Checking the Log

 - The application logs all actions to `H:\Personal\Code\Logs\guiPS.log`.
 - The log directory is automatically created if it does not exist.
-- Open the log file in a text editor to review actions, such as button clicks, file selections, file copying, ISO creation, and any errors.
+- Use the "View Log" button to open the log file directly, or open it manually in a text editor to review actions, such as button clicks, file selections, file copying, ISO creation, progress updates, status changes, and any errors.

 ## Troubleshooting